Rural Community Development Volunteering in Sri Lanka

 One-day Orientation: This provides you with all the key information you need, plus the chance to meet other volunteers and swap contact details for weekend travel and socializing.
 It includes an introduction to Sri Lanka, Sri Lankan customs, rules and expectations, safety in Sri Lanka, travel opportunities in Sri Lanka, an introduction to your volunteer project and placement, Kandy city tour, cultural show and basic Sinhala language lessons.

 Introduction Week Orientation: This is a fantastic way to start your volunteer experience in Sri Lanka and gives you the time to dive deeper into the culture and activities.
 It will include everything on the One-Day Orientation as well as visits to a Buddhist monastery, a spice garden and the famous Temple of the Tooth.
-You’ll also get to take a Sri Lankan cooking class, a boat ride on Kandy Lake, get a Ayurveda massage and take a Batik lesson.
+You’ll also get to take a Sri Lankan cooking class, and take a Batik lesson.